davidlonjon/server-configs-nginx/doc/usage.md

 To use directly, replace the nginx config directory with this repository. for example:

+    # Stop nginx
     /etc/init.d/nginx stop
+    # Backup current Nginx config
     cd /etc
     mv nginx nginx-previous
+    # Clone nginx
     git clone git@github.com:davidlonjon/server-configs-nginx.git nginx
     or sudo SSH_AUTH_SOCK=$SSH_AUTH_SOCK git clone git@github.com:davidlonjon/server-configs-nginx.git nginx if you cannot git clone under sudo
     # install-specific edits
+    # Start nginx
     /etc/init.d/nginx start

-Install specific edits will vary from server to user, see [Getting started](getting-started.md) for a description of the required steps.
+Install specific edits will vary from server to user, see [Getting started from the original repo](https://github.com/h5bp/server-configs-nginx/blob/master/doc/getting-started.md) to get an idea for a description of the required steps.
+They might not full apply to this repo

 ## Basic structure